 Alfred Wainwright: The fleeting hour of life of those who love the hills is quickly spent, but the hills are eternal.
 Always there will be the lonely ridge, the dancing beck, the silent forest; always there will be the exhilaration of the summits.
 These are for the seeking, and those who seek and find while there is still time will be blessed both in mind and body.

-For this walk, I parked my car at the Bowness Knott car park, and headed alongside the lake, past the Gillerthwaite hostel, along the valley to the remote Black Sail.
-The return journey took me along the opposite side of the valley, alongside Pillar Rock, and back to my starting point.
-You can view the route in Google Earth via my downloadable KML file.
+Park at the Bowness Knott car park and head alongside the lake, past the Gillerthwaite hostel.
+Head through a gate, and continue along the valley to the remote Black Sail hostel.
+The return route will take you along the opposite side of the valley, alongside Pillar Rock, and back to your starting point.